-What Is a Financial Consultant?
+What Does a Financial Consultant Do?

 Depending on their background and certification level, a financial consultant may assist with more specialized needs like tax planning, insurance and estate planning.
 They may also help you identify the best investments based on your risk tolerance and goals.

-Roles of a Financial Consultant
+4 Reasons You Need a Financial Consultant

-A financial consultant will look at your current financial health — this includes things like your assets, investments, income and debts.
+Before financially advising, a financial consultant will look at your current financial health — this includes things like your assets, investments, income and debts.
 They will then sit down with you and develop a strategy to achieve your short-term and long-term financial goals.

 The kind of service you receive from a financial consultant depends on the type you hire.
 If you’re looking for a consultant, you may want to consider these three options: